 Ángela develops her interest in Violin Pedagogy in an active way, following courses and seminars with Professors like Peter de Leeuw (Utrecht) or Claudio Forcada (London).
 She currently works as violin teacher at the music schools Het Wilde Westen in Utrecht and De Kom Kunstencentrum in Nieuwegein.

 In 2015 she presented her research about “Stage Fright of Violin Players” in Fontys Hogeschool voor de Kunsten Tilburg, obtaining an excellent review of the evaluation committee.

-Ángela plays a violin of 2017 built by Daniel Royé in Amsterdam, and an anonimous Austrian baroque violin built in 1823.
+Ángela plays a modern violin of 2017 built by Daniel Royé in Amsterdam, and an anonimous Austrian baroque violin built in 1823.